Design for Momentum

 ✦ Your confidence feels inconsistent, strong one week and uncertain the next, especially around which decisions actually matter.

-✦ You're scattered in focus, producing results but unclear about what deserves your energy and what's just noise.
+✦ Scattered in focus, producing results but unclear about what deserves your energy and what's just noise.

-Whether you're producing wine, cider, mead, maple wine, or fruit wine, the same design principles apply.
+Whether you're producing wine, cider, mead, maple wine, or fruit wine, the same framework applies.
 This is a pause worth considering.

 What Happens Next